influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withConfigSecret(configSecret)
 ```

-ConfigSecret is the name of a Kubernetes Secret in the same namespace as the Alertmanager object, which contains configuration for this Alertmanager instance.
-Defaults to 'alertmanager-<alertmanager-name>' The secret is mounted into /etc/alertmanager/config.
+"ConfigSecret is the name of a Kubernetes Secret in the same namespace as the Alertmanager object, which contains configuration for this Alertmanager instance.
+Defaults to 'alertmanager-<alertmanager-name>' The secret is mounted into /etc/alertmanager/config."

 ### fn spec.withContainers